Can Home Inspectors Turn on Breakers

 any shut-off valves or manual stop valves.

 any electrical disconnect or over-current protection devices. “

-In Virginia, there is no official SOP, and there is no mention of what home inspectors are to do if they approach circuit breakers in the Off Position.
+In Virginia there is no mention of what home inspectors are to do if they approach circuit breakers in the Off Position.
 It does say :

 “Systems in the home that are turned off, winterized, or otherwise secured so that they do not respond to normal activation using standard operating controls need not be put into operating condition.
 The home inspector shall state, in writing, the reason these systems or components were not inspected.”

-Turning on and off a breaker is normal activation using standard operating controls, so that does not really apply.
+Turning on and off a breaker is normal activation using standard operating controls.
+Obviously, that does not apply here.

 As home inspectors we are not REQUIRED to turn on breakers.
-This is vastly different from NOT ALLOWED.
+It is important to realize that this is different from NOT ALLOWED.

-Interestingly enough most inspectors will stay they are not allowed to turn on breakers, because of their SOP, but they are fine with ignoring the limitation two lines down , which states”
+Interestingly enough most inspectors will stay they are not allowed to turn on breakers, because of their SOP.
+On the other hand, they are fine with ignoring the limitation two lines down , which states:

-Home inspectors are not REQUIRED to use moisture meters, gas detectors or similar equipment, but all the good inspectors do.
+Home inspectors are not REQUIRED to use moisture meters, gas detectors or similar equipment.
+Of course all the good inspectors do though.

 The myth originally started with the SOP allowing home inspectors to not turn on a breaker if there is a risk in doing so, and evolved into this humorous idea that is always dangerous to turn on breakers.